project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 The output consisted of printing out the pickle opcodes and values in the format `line: rawopcode OPCODENAME opcodevalue`.
 I luckily found a very good documentation source for pickle opcodes at [docs.juliahub.com](https://docs.juliahub.com/Pickle/LAUNc/0.1.0/opcode/).
 Since the output was long and complicated, I decided to build my own interpreter that would correctly process each opcode, the stack, the memo list, etc. This would allow me to simulate the same behavior, but inspect opcode calls as they were being made.

 My full interpreter can be downloaded [here](https://github.com/Legoclones/website/blob/main/source/static/lactf-snek/pickletools_interpreter.py).
 It reads a file called [`instructions.txt`](https://github.com/Legoclones/website/blob/main/source/static/lactf-snek/instructions.txt), which is just the pickletools output with only `OPCODENAME opcodevalue` (no `line: rawopcode`).
 It also initializes a stack, where values (of type string, int, dict, function, class, etc.) are kept and processed, and a memo list, which is more of the long-term storage.
-I won't go over all 31 opcodes I implemented, but rather some of the important ones.
+I won’t go over all 31 opcodes I implemented, but rather some of the important ones.

 - `MEMOIZE` - the value at the top of the stack is copied into the memo list, where it can be accessed later on even if removed from the stack.
 - `GET` - retrieve the item stored in the memo list at the index provided in opcodevalue.
 - `GLOBAL` - a global variable (typically function) is provided in the opcode value as a string, and is pushed onto the stack (i.e. string `'builtins str.join'` is provided, `stack.append(eval('str.join'))` is run to push function onto the stack.
 - `STACK_GLOBAL` - the top two stack items are popped and evaled like `second.first`, with new function being pushed onto stack again (i.e. `'functools', 'partial'` becomes `eval('functools.partial')`).
 - `REDUCE` - this was the most import opcode as this is where functions were actually run with arguments.
-Each time this opcode is called, my interpreter prints out the stack, what's being evaluated, and what the output is.
+Each time this opcode is called, my interpreter prints out the stack, what’s being evaluated, and what the output is.
 - Strings were dynamically created using this strategy, with evals like `str.join('', ['p', 'a', 'r', 't', 'i', 'a', 'l'])` to create `'partial'`, etc.

 You will notice that there are 3 hard-coded parts in the implementation of this opcode where I manually set the value of some data.
 This is due to the fact that getting the representation of certain classes only works once, and it just prints out a null string afterwards.
 For example: